Community Learning Grants

 What types of activities are supported by these grants?

-Community Learning Grants provide multi-year, unrestricted funds to support day-to-day operations that fall within the mission of your organization.
-Grantees can use unrestricted funding for payroll and staffing costs, rent, programs, services, or other costs without limitation.
+Community Learning Grants provide three-year, unrestricted funds to support day-to-day operations that fall within the mission of your organization.
+Grantees can use unrestricted funding for payroll and staffing costs, rent and capital projects, programs, services, or other costs without limitation.

-Can we talk before I start the process?
+Can we talk before I start the application process?

 - Communicate in languages other than English and have interpretation needs.